BLAS25/BLAS25/Readme.md

 ## Usage
 1. Download the code to your directory.
+2. Download [data.zip](https://zenodo.org/records/13163807/files/data.zip?download=1)、[db.zip](https://zenodo.org/records/13163807/files/db.zip?download=1) and [else.zip](https://zenodo.org/records/13163807/files/else.zip?download=1).
+In the root directory, unzip the file and name it according to the compressed package name.
-2. Compile [crypto++](https://github.com/weidai11/cryptopp) and [boost](https://www.boost.org/).
+3. Compile [crypto++](https://github.com/weidai11/cryptopp) and [boost](https://www.boost.org/).
 And you maybe need to modify Makefile to adapt your library file path.
-3. Excute the code `make clean && make` and will generate executable file `main` in your directory.
+4. Excute the code `make clean && make` and will generate executable file `main` in your directory.

 ## Contributing